What Others Say

 If a student is awarded a Pell Grant or state scholarship after he or she has received the initial financial aid offer, eligibility for the St. John’s Grant will be recalculated.
 In these cases, the St. John’s Grant is usually reduced dollar for dollar by the amount of the state scholarship or Pell Grant.

-In accordance with federal regulations, St. John's College is required to have a polcy and a procedure for measuring the academic progress of students in order to maintain eligibility for federal financial aid.
+In accordance with federal regulations, St. John’s College is required to have a policy and a procedure for measuring the academic progress of students in order to maintain eligibility for federal financial aid.
 Student academic progress is reviewed at the end of each academic year.
 The three components of the Satisfactory Academic Progress Policy are explained below.
+Satisfactory Academic Progress is determined at the end of the school year.

 To make satisfactory academic progress, undergraduate students must maintain a minimum cumulative grade point average of 2.0; graduate students must maintain a minimum cumulative grade point average of 3.0.
 These standards apply to both full-time and part-time students.